ghiscoding/aurelia-slickgrid/README.md

 The goal is of course to be able to run SlickGrid within Aurelia but also to incorporate as much as possible the entire list of functionalities (and more) that SlickGrid offers (you can see a vast list of samples on the [6pac SlickGrid examples](https://github.com/6pac/SlickGrid/wiki/Examples) website).

 ### Demo page
-The creation of `Aurelia-Slickgrid` started with `Bootstrap 3` support and `Bootstrap 4` is now supported as well starting with version `2.1.0`
+`Aurelia-Slickgrid` supports both `Bootstrap 3` and `Bootstrap 4`, you can see a demo of each one below.
 - [Bootstrap 3 demo](https://ghiscoding.github.io/aurelia-slickgrid) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid/tree/master/aurelia-slickgrid/src/examples/slickgrid)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/aurelia-slickgrid-bs4-demo) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid-bs4-demo/tree/master/src/examples/slickgrid)